timescale/docs/self-hosted/install/installation-linux.md

 <Procedure>

-### Setting up the TimescaleDB extension on ArchLinux-based systems
+### Setting up the Timescale extension on ArchLinux-based systems

 1. On your local system, at the command prompt, connect to the PostgreSQL instance as the `postgres` superuser: